visualization

 2. Write a put with a strike price closer to the asset’s current price

-3. Write an call with a higher strike
+3. Write a call with a higher strike

 4. Buy a call with an even higher out-of-the-money strike.

-If an individual makes an iron condor on shares of Widget Maker Inc., the best case scenario for them would be if all the options expire worthless.
+Let’s say an individual makes an iron condor on shares of a company that show signs of low volatility.
+The trader’s best case scenario for these positions would be for all the options to expire worthless.
 In that case, the individual would collect the net premium from creating the trade.

-Meanwhile, the maximum loss is the difference between the long call and short call strikes, or the long put and short put strikes, after taking into account the premiums from creating the trade.
+Meanwhile, the maximum loss is the difference between the long call and short call strikes, or the long put and short put strikes, after taking into account the premiums collected from the trade.

 10. Butterfly Spreads